kbachir/DevOps-Notes/AWS/README.md

 - Subnets can have networking rules applied to them, so you can have multiple subnets with different permissions and rules, allowing you to chop up your VPC into manageable snippets.

 **CIDR Block (Classless Inter-Domain Routing):**
-- When you create a VPC, you must specify a range of IPv4 addresses for the VPC in the form of a Classless Inter-Domain Routing (CIDR) block; for example, 10.0.0.0/16
+- A method for allocating IP addresses for; for example, 10.0.0.0/16
-- VPCs and Subnets have unique CIDRs
+- VPCs and Subnets have CIDRs
-- A set of Internet protocol (IP) standards that is used to create unique identifiers for networks and individual devices.
-The IP addresses allow particular information packets to be sent to specific computers.
--
+- The CIDR Value denotes the max number of IP addresses that can be used in the VPC.

 **Route Tables:**
 - Route tables decides how traffic flows between subnets.
 - Can have no public routes, or can be connected to an internet gateway to allow public access.